 - The call centre staff are not trained to give you satisfaction but to simply get close to the required precentage success rates

 I tend not to use call centres because they are generally so diabolical.
 I write.
+It is better to have everything in writing anyway.
 Why you should write not ‘phone to complain effectively.
 Where the matter is not urgent I always advise writing.
 Be clear, concise and polite.
 Make sure you have all the details and list the issues.
 Ensure you include all your account details.
 If you do not get a satisfactory response write to the CEO.
 You can find email contact details at www.ceoemail.com.
 For most companies you can consider taking the matter to the relevant ombudsman, e.g. Energy Ombudsman, CISAS, Financial Ombudsman etc. You need to wait until 8 weeks after you start the complaint or request a “deadlock letter”.
 This is a letter from the company stating that they will not communicate further on the matter.

 If you have to ring, be polite, get the name of the person you are speaking to as soon into the conversation as you can.
 Make a note of the start and finish times of calls, including the length of time you were on the phone.
 If the person keeps repeating what they are saying and it is of no help ask to speak to a supervisor, you may or may not get this but note everything down.
 Ask for them to send you confirmation on anything they have agreed, if possible whilst you are still on the ‘phone.
 Be clear and assertive (not aggressive) in what you want and provide deadlines for this.
 Under The Consumer Rights Act 2015 you are entitled to services to be carried out with reasonable skill and care.
 Leaving you on the ‘phone and not answering queries or providing you with the service you are paying for is a breach and tell them so.
 Asserting your legal rights often gets you taken more seriously and you are more likely to get the call escalated.
 Follow up all bad experiences with a call centre with a letter/email of complaint detailing the problems and the issues with the call (as well as your original complaint!) and assert your legal rights and you should find you get some redress!

 A key point to note is that there is now a prohibition on not providing basic rate numbers for post-contract customer helplines.
 Where traders offer telephone helplines for consumers to contact them about something they have bought, there should be a number available on which the consumer can call for this purpose at no more than the basic rate.
-Financial services companies are not affected by this change.
-But, the Financial Conduct Authority (FCA) is considering whether it could introduce similar measures for customers calling banks, insurance companies and investment brokers.
+This includes financial institutions.

 20 Top tips for complaining effectively for more on complaining to always get success!